appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 The Secure Telephone Identity (STI) architecture, based on STI certificates {{RFC8226}}, PASSporTs {{RFC8225}}, and the SIP Identity header field {{RFC8224}}, define the foundational use of digital signatures and tokens to protect the integrity of calling information, particularly the telephone number, during a communications session.
 While these mechanisms help validate call signaling, they do not directly establish who is authorized to use a given telephone number.
 This document provides a profile of the STI architecture by formalizing the use of delegate certificates and authority tokens to more clearly and verifiably associate a telephone number with the entity—person or business—responsible for its use.
 This stronger linkage is especially important as misuse of telephone numbers by unauthorized parties continues to undermine trust in communications networks.

 To address this, the VESPER framework introduces roles and interactions that mirror proven practices from other trust-based industries, such as Know Your Customer (KYC) and Know Your Business (KYB) procedures in finance.
 Through a defined process, an Entity is issued a TNAuthList Authority Token defined in {{RFC9448}}, establishing their right to use a telephone number.
 Additional information an entity would like to assert to a called party, such as Rich Call Data (RCD) {{I-D.ietf-stir-passport-rcd}}, can be asserted and authorized using JWTClaimConstraints Authority Tokens {{I-D.wendt-acme-authority-token-JWTClaimCon}}.
-JWTClaimContraints have the interesting property that they can be used to assert either direct values or the integrity hashes of values to enhance the ability to protect the privacy of information when desired or required.
-These tokens are used in challenges toward the issuance of delegate certificates which can be transparently recorded by a Notary Agent ecosystem role, which acts as a neutral registrar of these claim associated with telephone numbers without exposing underlying private data unless explicitly authorized or desired.
-Transparent declarations of claim assertions has the potential beneficial property of enhancing the trust of the asserted claims based on monitoring of these claims to avoid fraudulent impersonation that the STI framework is intended to solve.
+JWTClaimsContraints have the interesting property that they can be used to assert either direct values or the integrity hashes of values (e.g., using "rcdi" claims defined in {{I-D.ietf-stir-passport-rcd}}) to enhance the ability to protect the privacy of information when desired or required.
+These tokens are used in challenges toward the issuance of delegate certificates which can be transparently recorded by a Notary Agent ecosystem role, which acts as a neutral registrar of these claims associated with telephone numbers without exposing underlying private data unless explicitly authorized or desired.
+Transparent declarations of claim assertions have the potential beneficial property of enhancing the trust of the asserted claims based on monitoring of these claims to avoid fraudulent impersonation that the STI framework is intended to solve.

 This VESPER trust model and profile is enhanced using eco-system wide accountability.
 Transparency logs formalize the issuance of certificates and the relationship between telephone numbers, associated claims and their rightful users, helping detect and prevent fraudulent or conflicting claims by interested parties and auditing mechanisms.
 By shifting from implicit trust in digital signatures alone to an explicit framework of vetted identities and transparent claims, this approach builds a foundation for enhanced verifiable communications.
-It enables the responsible use of telephone numbers, discourages impersonation, and strengthens enforcement against abuse, ultimately fostering greater confidence in telephone number based communications.
+It enables the responsible use of telephone numbers, discourages impersonation, and strengthens enforcement against abuse, ultimately fostering greater confidence in telephone number-based communications.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-Responsible Providers and Responsible Organizations:

-Claim Agent: An entity that is either authorized by or trusted within the eco-system to make claims of persona-related information and to issue verifiable selectively disclosable tokens containing the vetted claim information.
-A Claim Agent can be a trusted third party or a service provider that performs the vetting of persona-related information.
-Claim Agent is a role category where there are a defined a set of specific claim agent types with associated claim attribute key values that are either required or optional by specification.

-Subject Entity (SE): An entity that is vetted by a Claims Agent and holds the verifiable token containing the vetted information.
-The Claims Agent can be a person or a business entity.

-Notary Agent (NA): The entity that maintains the Claim Graph and Transparency Log.
-The Notary Agent is responsible for ensuring the integrity and transparency of the claims made by the Claim Agents.
-The Notary Agent issues receipts for each claim event, which are used to verify the authenticity of the claims.
-The Notary Agent role is likely performed by a neutral party in the ecosystem.

 # Overview